Skip to content

 tag:

-002-rule.yaml - use the tag created in 001-rule.yaml to map port numbers to names:
+002-port-to-name.yaml - Utilize the tag established in 001-cisco-acl.yaml to map port numbers to their respective names:

 first_match_only: true